dirmeier/rnaiutilities/docs/source/rnai_query.rst

                    --study infectx
                    --design p
                    --sample 1000
+                   --normalize none
                    OUTFILE

-Filter by gene *pik3ca* and *mock*, feature classes *cells* and *perinuclei*, pathogens *Shigella* and *Bartonella*, library *Dharmacon* with a *pooled* siRNA design, sample 100 cells from each well and write to *OUTFILE*.
+Filter by gene *pik3ca* and *mock*, feature classes *cells* and *perinuclei*, pathogens *Shigella* and *Bartonella*, library *Dharmacon* with a *pooled* siRNA design, sample 100 cells from each well and write **standardized** data to
+*OUTFILE*.

 .. code-block:: bash